4lch3my/LED_loop/README.md

 ## Author

-This project was made by 4lch3my on 2021.02.05. and can be viewed on http://4lch3my.net/ *some link will go here as soon as the forum is up*
+This project was made by 4lch3my on 2021.02.05. and can be viewed on http://4lch3my.net/posts/Arduino/2021/LED_loop/